 There are two types of stations – ones on the curbside, and ones in the middle of the road at signalized intersections.
 Nine of the stations are located on the curbside, five are in the middle of the road.
 There are eastbound and westbound platforms at every station, except at each end of the line where only one platform is needed.
 The stations all look the same and have the same amenities: off-board fare collection at Ticket Vending Machines; benches and lean rails; shelter from the elements; emergency call boxes; bike parking; real-time arrival signage and announcements; informational signage; and accessibility for individuals with disabilities and bicycles.
 Each station has a tall totem with the name of the location and the direction of travel.
 Stations on the southern side of the road are eastbound; stations on the northern side of the road are westbound.
 If you’re not sure which station platform to board, just look for the EASTBOUND or WESTBOUND marking on the totem.
-There are also audio announcements at the station to help you know you’re heading in the right direction.

 Accessing a curbside station is simple.
 Follow the sidewalk up the ramp onto the station platform.
 Some stations are also walk-through stations on the sidewalk, where general pedestrians will pass-through, while other stations are on wider sidewalks, permitting pedestrian flow either through or behind the station.